 Best Fruits: Dates and Figs

 Figs – another wonderfully rejuvenating fruit, figs build energy and vitality after birth.
-Figs are high in fiber as well as having a cooling, emollient quality that soothes and coats the lining of the intestines.
+Figs are high in fiber as well as have a cooling, emollient quality that soothes and coats the lining of the intestines.

 Best Nuts and Seeds: Almonds and Sesame

-Almonds – another Ayurvedic superfood, almonds are the most rejuvenative foods in the plant kingdom.
+Almonds – another Ayurvedic superfood, almonds are the most rejuvenating foods in the plant kingdom.
 They are a key factor in building strength and a healthy recovery after birth.
 They contain the most protein out of any nut, making them a great source of protein for vegetarians as well.

 Best Veggies: Fennel and Yam

 Fennel Bulb – a nursing mother’s best friend, fennel increases breast tissue as well as encourages a healthy milk supply.
 Its sweetness has a cooling effect which helps calm the mind and soothe the nerves.
 Fennel bulb is a great replacement for celery in soups and stews.

 Yam – grounding, nourishing, and sweet as well as a tonic for the female reproductive system.
 Yams are preferred over sweet potatoes, which can be too drying after birth.

 Basmati rice – is aromatic, nourishing and easy to digest and also promotes your vital life force.
 Basmati rice congee is a very important postpartum medicinal food in Ayurveda for new mothers.
 It is a spiced rice gruel that is traditionally served the first few days after birth to gently nourish the mother and build her digestive strength back up.

 Unleavened Wheat – although wheat has become quite unpopular in recent times, it can be a healing postpartum food for those who have no issue with it.
 It can help build strength after birth.